gkjpettet/HTMLKit/README.md

 This is all 100% native Xojo code with no external dependencies.

 ## Usage
-You can fetch the contents of a URL from a string like so:

 ```xojo
 Var linkString As String = "https://garrypettet.com"